Alexandr4812/pali_bot/README.md

 ## About
 Bot created to read some short suttas with Telegram.
 For now there are charged few canon sections in Russian.
-There are also some hardcoded messages for now.

 YAML formatted data files had been created with [scrapper](https://gitlab.com/bergentroll/theravada-ru-sutta-scrapper).